Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 snippet: CommandMessageHandler

-This class implements the NServiceBus interface `IHandleMessages<T>` where `T` is the specific message type being handled; in this case, the `Command` message.
+`CommandMessageHandler` implements the NServiceBus interface `IHandleMessages<T>` where `T` is the message type being handled, in this case, the `Command` message.

-NServiceBus manages the classes that implement this interface.
-When a message arrives in the input queue, it is deserialized, and then, based on its type, NServiceBus instantiates the relevant message handler classes and calls their `Handle` method, passing in the message object and the context object.
+ When a message arrives in the input queue it is deserialized and then, based on its type, NServiceBus instantiates the relevant `IHandleMessages<T>` implementations and calls their `Handle` methods passing in the message object and the context object.

-In the method body notice the response being returned to the originating endpoint.
-This will result in a message being added to the input queue for `AsyncPagesMVC` endpoint.
+Notice in the method body the response is being returned to the originating endpoint.
+This will result in the message being added to the input queue of the `AsyncPagesMVC` endpoint.